 Limitations of the analysis, the investigators write, include an inability to confirm the storage conditions of the drug samples, as well as imprecise dating of the samples.
 The authors have disclosed no relevant financial relationships.

 For the preparedness community, this information is very important, as it lends credence to what I have been telling you all along: Get your medical supplies together, and don’t throw out drugs in pill or capsule form just because they have passed their expiration dates.
 We are anxiously awaiting lists of the 122 drugs that the Shelf Life Extension Program has tested, but you can expect them to be medications that will be useful in the aftermath of a catastrophe.

 Are you prepared to deal with medical issues when help is NOT on the way?
-The Doom and Bloom(tm) Survival Medicine Handbook is 440 pages of medical knowledge written in plain English; put it in your survival library!
+The Survival Medicine Handbook is over 550 pages of medical knowledge written in plain English.
+Put it in your survival library!

 See more from Dr. Bones on the topic above in Straight Talk About Expiration Dates.